Roswell Records

+Roswell Records is an American record label founded by Dave Grohl in 1995 for his band Foo Fighters.
+It is currently an imprint of RCA Records and is based in New York City.

+History

+Capitol Records (1995–1999)

-Roswell Records is an imprint of RCA Records, founded in 1995 by Dave Grohl of the Foo Fighters.
-As of 2004, it is based in New York City.
-It was named after the UFO incident that occurred in Roswell, New Mexico in 1947.
-Grohl chose the name because of his interest in UFOs, despite never having been to Roswell.
-The label was originally set up by Capitol Records as a holding company to retain the rights to Grohl's post-Nirvana music.
+The label was originally set up by Capitol Records as a holding company to retain the rights to Grohl's post-Nirvana music, its name a reference to the Roswell incident.
 Roswell's first release was the Foo Fighters' self-titled debut album in 1995.
 The gun on the album's cover is partly intended as a reference to the outer space theme associated with the names of both Roswell Records and the Foo Fighters.

-As of 2015, Grohl is president of Roswell Records, which still owns and licenses all of the Foo Fighters' music.
+RCA Records (1999–present)

+In July 1999, both Foo Fighters and Roswell left Capitol and signed with RCA Records at the height of the band's popularity.
+It was one of the most high-profile artist signings of the year and shifted the distribution rights of Foo Fighters-owned media from Capitol to RCA for their next studio album, There Is Nothing Left to Lose (1999).
+Since then, every Foo Fighters album released under the Roswell label has been distributed by RCA.